Son John Junior would not share his father’s disdain of flamboyance.

 John Junior's soaring house rises above his father's Civil War period brownstone -- photo from the collection of the Museum of the City of New York |

-In May 1914 news was reaching New York about a tragic and
+In May 1914, news reached New York about a tragic and

 the company obey labor laws regarding safety and cash payment of wages.
 An angry Rockefeller responded